SpongePowered/SpongeDocs/source/about/assets.rst

 Art Assets
 ==========

-This page provides the official SpongePowered logo and mascot.
+This page provides links to the official SpongePowered logo and mascot.
 Feel free to use them to spread the word about Sponge.
 However note that these images are **not** provided under the MIT License.

 .. note::
   If you're reading a translated version, please note that the English license is the one which counts.
 Translated